BRAINLAB-UTA/ENIGMA-PTSD/README.md

 ```python
 source fsl_load.sh
 ```
 Now you can inspect the quality of your data using **fsleyes** following this bash command from the same subject and site having the absolute path of the 3D Structural, 4D RSData, and 3D falff.ReHo.
+The paths in the example are for site AMC

 ```bash
 fsleyes ../../AMC/sub-1132/sub-1153_schaefer_4d_mni_image.nii.gz ../../AMC/sub-1132/sub-1153_schaefer_4d_image.nii.gz ../../AMC/sub-1132/sub-1153_schaefer_mni_image.nii.gz ../../AMC/sub-1132/sub-1132_brainnetome_mni_image.nii.gz ../../AMC/sub-1132/1153_Destrieux_thick_struct3D.nii.gz